MSc Advanced Organic Chemistry

 - Course Start Date

-You’re already a chemist, but you know that advanced level training is becoming increasingly important in this field.
-As well as strengthening your broader organic chemistry knowledge, you’re excited about specialising in this fascinating area – studying subjects such as stereochemistry, medicinal chemistry, organometallics and spectroscopy.
+You’re already a chemist, but you know that advanced level training is becoming increasingly important in your field.
+As well as strengthening your broader chemistry knowledge, you’re excited about specialising in this fascinating area – studying subjects such as stereochemistry, medicinal chemistry, organometallics and spectroscopy.

-This is exactly the kind of high-level training that’s so sought after by employers in the chemical industry, as well as academic institutions working on fundamental research. his course will be the next step on your journey towards a fulfilling and fascinating scientific career.
+This is exactly the kind of high-level training that’s so sought after by employers in the chemical industry, as well as top academic institutions working on fundamental research.
+So this course will be the next step on your journey towards a fulfilling and fascinating scientific career.

-Building on your undergraduate training in chemistry, this MSc allows you to gain a deeper understanding of the subject, whilst developing advanced knowledge in important modern aspects of organic chemistry.
+Building on your undergraduate training in chemistry, this MSc allows you to gain a deeper understanding of the subject, whilst developing advanced knowledge in aspects of organic chemistry.

 Whether you’re a chemistry graduate who wants to specialise, or you have a degree in combined science with a chemistry component, this course is designed to take your knowledge to the next level.

-You can expect to reach the frontiers of knowledge in organic chemistry, including organic reaction mechanisms, spectroscopy, and synthetic strategy.
-You’ll learn through advanced lectures, seminars and laboratory classes – which are specifically relevant to the needs of the pharmaceutical, agrochemical, speciality and fine organic chemicals industries.
+You can expect to reach the frontiers of knowledge in key aspects of your subject, including organic reaction mechanisms, spectroscopy, and synthetic strategy.
+You’ll learn through advanced lectures, seminars and laboratory classes – which are specifically tailored to the needs of the pharmaceutical, agrochemical, speciality and fine organic chemicals industries.